kevinfrei/rollercoaster/README.md

 `FunctionList.js` contains the UI for the functions.
 `FunctionGraph.js` contains the UI for the graph.
 `UserFunction.js` contains the data for the functions.
+`PhysicSim.js` contains the majority of the interesting math.
+`ReduxControls.js` and `coasterRedux.js` are where the UI state management stuff lives.

 ### TODO: